 Best pasta shapes and brands

-- It is important to buy good quality pasta and make sure the pasta is made with durum wheat otherwise; it will never be al dente
+- It is important to buy good quality and make sure it is made with durum wheat otherwise; it will never be al dente

 - Before you throw away the package, read the suggested cooking time

-- Each dry pasta shape is best served with a specific sauce depending on texture and ingredients.
+- Each shape is best served with a specific sauce depending on texture and ingredients.
 You can find out about the best combination on Eataly: The Ultimate Pasta Guide

 Long pasta to wrap each bite